SabotagePerformanceAppraisals/seattle-scrum/_pages/calendar.md

 ## Yet-To Be Scheduled Events

+We are running a Specification By Example workshop for a local client, using Cucumber and Java.
+[If there is general interest in this](/contact) we will offer it as a public course.

+[LeSS](https://www.youtube.com/watch?v=1BZf_Oa7W94&rel=0) has mostly been a European thing, but it is gaining popularity in the US as American companies discover how awful SAFe is.
+In 2020 we will run at least two [Certified LeSS Practitioner](/education#certified-less-practitioner-principles-to-practices-clp) courses in Seattle.

 We have had inquiries about a 1-day [Certified LeSS Basics](/education#certified-less-basics-clb) class, and a casual, free mob programming workshop in the U-District.
 If we get a few more inquires we'll schedule these.
 So please [let us know](/contact).